 At the heart of any good science fair experiment is the Scientific Method.
 This framework helps think through a problem and come up with an answer.
 I’m going to walk you through our steps in this project, but be sure to challenge your kiddos to do this themselves.
 And don’t worry about kids being too young!
 Preschools can totally comprehend this process even if they can’t write the answers down yet.
 Turn it into a conversation for them.

 Want a printable, fill-in worksheet for this project?
-Click here to download.
+We’ve pulled together one to make it easy for you!

 Potato Scientific Method